-• Matthew 28:18-20 - The church is all about the next person.
+- Matthew 28:18-20 The church is all about the next person.
 Assembling the already convinced is important, but the primary purpose of the church is to continue the ministry of Jesus who came to seek and save the lost.
-The church unselfishly puts first those who are far from God.

-- Acts 2:42-47 The church is not a crowd of disconnected people, but a body of those who see themselves as their brother's keeper.
+The church unselfishly puts first those who are far from God. - Acts 2:42-47 The church is not a crowd of disconnected people, but a body of those who see themselves as their brother's keeper.
 They bear one another's burdens.
 They are a family to do life with and a team to change the world with. - Honest about the present; optimistic about the future Leadership begins with vision.
 It continues with confronting the brutal facts and acting on the implications.
-When a leader is willing to take an honest and diligent look at the truth of his situation, the right decisions often become self evident.10 Those decisions are made in the atmosphere of confidence that the church's best days are ahead. - Abundance mindset Most Christians are functional atheists.
+When a leader is willing to take an honest and diligent look at the truth of his situation, the right decisions often become self evident.
+Those decisions are made in the atmosphere of confidence that the church's best days are ahead. - Abundance mindset Most Christians are functional atheists.
 Prevailing church leaders plan and make decisions based on the perception that there is an abundance of resources, as opposed to thinking that resources are scarce.
-When the resources aren't visible, they trust that God will be God and that His provision will be equal to the vision.
-(John Maxwell says, "There's gold in them there pews!" and prevailing church pastors intend to find it.) - God expects fruit Some say, "God doesn't call us to be effective; He calls us to be faithful."
-Au contraire.
-Jesus cursed the dysfunctional tree.
-With shiny leaves but not a peck of figs, it was a sham; it was unfaithful.
+When the resources aren't visible, they trust that God will be God and that His provision will be equal to the vision. - God expects fruit Some say, "God doesn't call us to be effective; He calls us to be faithful."
+On the contrary, Jesus cursed the dysfunctional tree.
 Of course God expects us to be faithful, but He plainly commanded, "Go and make disciples."
 Leaders in prevailing churches are never satisfied until they bear much fruit, and thus bring glory to God.
 If a church is not bearing fruit, prevailing church leaders do not get discouraged or make excuses.
-They instead invest their time and prayer in the discovery and embracing of the pivotal design. - Longevity Creating a prevailing church is impossible when the staff is constantly shuffled like cards in a game of blackjack.
-Assemble all the other components of the pivotal design, and the aircraft will careen into Mt.
-Irrelevance unless the lead pastor, in particular, accepts a lifelong call to his city.
-Really?
-Yes.
-Do the research.
+They instead invest their time and prayer in the discovery and embracing of the pivotal design.